pungggi/bc_al_upgradeassistant/README.md

 - `bc-al-upgradeassistant.claude.codeSaveMode`: How to handle multiple AL code blocks ("ask" or "saveAll")
 - `bc-al-upgradeassistant.claude.debugMode`: When enabled, shows the prompt being sent to Claude API in a document for review before sending
 - `bc-al-upgradeassistant.upgradedObjectFolders`: Locations where to save upgraded AL objects by type
+  - Includes a `basePath` property which specifies the base folder for all object types
 - `bc-al-upgradeassistant.workingObjectFolders`: Locations where working AL objects are located

 ## Commands